CircuitVerse/Interactive-Book/docs/bool2.md

 ### Minimal SOP to canonical SOP

-You can include all the variables in each product term of the SOP form equation, which doesn’t have all the variables by converting into standard SOP form.
+You can include all the variables in each product term of the SOP form equation, which doesn’t have all the variables by converting it into a standard SOP form.
 The normal SOP form function can be converted to standard SOP form by using the Boolean algebraic law, **(A + A’ = 1)** and by following the below steps.

 1. By multiplying each non-standard product term with the sum of its missing variable and its complement, which results in 2 product terms

-2. By repeating the step 1, until all resulting product terms contain all variables
+2. By repeating step 1, until all resulting product terms contain all variables

-By these two steps you can convert the SOP function into standard SOP function.
+By these two steps, you can convert the SOP function into a standard SOP function.
 In this process, for each missing variable in the function, the number of product terms will double.

 Example:
 Convert the non standard SOP function `F = x y + x z + y z`